satwikkansal/wtfpython/README.md

   + `++a` parses as `+(+a)` which translates to `a`.
 Similarly, the output of the statement `--a` can be justified.
   + This StackOverflow [thread](https://stackoverflow.com/questions/3654830/why-are-there-no-and-operators-in-python) discusses the rationale behind the absence of increment and decrement operators in Python.

-* Have you ever heard about _the space-invader operator_ in Python?
+* You must be aware of the Walrus operator in Python.
+But have you ever heard about _the space-invader operator_?
   ```py
   >>> a = 42
   >>> a -=- 1